 If you have noticed a concerning rash or lesion on your skin, book an appointment to see your GP immediately where you will be referred to see a specialist dermatologist for further diagnostic tests.
 After checking the area, you may be referred for one of the above skin biopsies.

 You can use your private medical insurance or pay for your Skin Biopsy treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital